larrycaw/mefit-backend/README.md

 For database creation we are using Entity Framework Core.
 ERD which the database is based on can be found here. ***TODO ADD LINK***

 API documentation can be found later in this Readme.
-Additonally, when running this project in development mode, Swagger documentation can be viewed.
+Additionally, when running this project in development mode, Swagger documentation can be viewed.

 ##### Table of Contents
 [[_TOC_]]

 ## Deployment
-Deployed to Azure with continous deployment.
-Requests requires valid token from our deployed Keycloak instance.
+Deployed to Azure with continuous deployment.
+Requests require a valid token from our deployed Keycloak instance.

 [MeFit Azure API](https://mefit.azurewebsites.net/)